CodeFromAnywhere/sensible/packages/create-sensible-app/assets/templates/init/README.md

 # Sensible

-This is a [Sensible](https://sensible.to/) project bootstrapped with [`create-sensible-app`](https://github.com/Code-From-Anywhere/sensible/tree/main/packages/create-sensible-app).
+This is a [Sensible](https://sensible.to/) project bootstrapped with [`yarn create sensible-app`](https://github.com/Code-From-Anywhere/sensible/tree/main/packages/create-sensible-app).

 ## Getting Started